 How to Reduce the Chances of Exposure to Lead

-- Always check for the safety certifications before purchasing ceramic cookware that has been glazed.
-Ensure that you strictly follow the directions given by the manufacturer on the care and handling of such cookware.
+- Always check for safety certifications before purchasing ceramic cookware that has been glazed.

 - Purchase glazed clay cookware only from a reputable manufacturer.
-Usually, such manufacturers will state clearly that the utensils are free of potentially harmful chemical materials.
+Typically, those manufacturers will state clearly that the product is free of potentially harmful substances.

-- Always avoid buying the cheap products.
-Purchase the ceramic cookware that has been certified safe, even if they are somewhat more expensive.
+- Always avoid buying cheap ceramic products.
+Purchase ceramic cookware that has been certified safe, even if it is more expensive.

-- Always ask questions before making a choice.
-Ask the seller of the utensil if it meets the standards set out under Proposition 65.
+- Always ask questions before purchasing.
+Ask the seller if the product meets the standards set out under Proposition 65.

-- You should bear in mind that imported ceramic cookware may not be entirely safe for cooking, storing or serving food.
-Therefore, avoid them at all cost.
+- Keep in mind that imported ceramic cookware may not be entirely safe for cooking, storing, or serving food.
+Therefore, avoid using them for those purposes at all costs.

-- Be careful with items with colorfully glazed interior surfaces.
-Bright colors in an external glaze are generally not a problem, but avoid putting such pieces in the dishwasher.
+- Be careful about purchasing items with colorfully glazed interior surfaces.
+Bright colors on the external surface are generally not a problem, but you should avoid putting such pieces in the dishwasher.

-- Hand-crafted, homemade, and antique tableware shouldn’t be used for holding food because these dishes were made before the permissible limit of lead content in cookware was regulated.
+- You shouldn’t use hand-crafted, homemade, and antique tableware for food preparation because these dishes could be made before the permissible limit of lead content in cookware was regulated.